PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 The broader multi-phase `flatbuffer_direct` refactor remains ongoing.
 This checkpoint supplies more explicit ownership and bounded evidence for that work without changing current converter behavior.

+The latest checkpoint also fixes the exact pre-terminal pre-add prune-evidence boundary in a characterize-first test.
+It deliberately makes no production change: the existing pass call, tensor-count delta, source order, ModelIR/LayoutState identity, and unconsumed result remain intact.
+The strict xfail documents the next minimal owner extraction and prevents that future change from absorbing neighboring passes or altering the already-full 128/128 phase-result store.